And this year, the social media site is implementing the same technology its Timehop clone, ‘On This Day’ does.

 This isn’t the first time Facebook has introduced a filtering system to posts.

-You also have the option of hiding certain things you post from your ex and can also limit people's ability to see past posts where the two of you are together.
+also have the option of hiding certain things you post from your ex and

 Facebook says it will never notify your former partner of your decision.